SharePoint/sp-dev-docs/docs/spfx/set-up-your-developer-tenant.md

 ---
-title: Set up your Office 365 tenant
+title: Set up your Office 365 developer subscription
-description: Build and deploy client-side web parts using the SharePoint Framework by setting up an Office 365 tenant. ms.date: 01/08/2018 ms.prod: sharepoint
+description: Build and deploy client-side web parts using the SharePoint Framework by setting up an Office 365 developer subscription. ms.date: 03/09/2018 ms.prod: sharepoint
 ---

-# Set up your Office 365 tenant
+# Set up your Office 365 developer subscription

-To build and deploy client-side web parts using the SharePoint Framework, you need an Office 365 tenant.
+To build and deploy client-side web parts using the SharePoint Framework, you need an Office 365 developer subscription.

-If you already have an Office 365 tenant, see [create app catalog site](#create-app-catalog-site).
+If you already have an Office 365 developer subscription, see [Create app catalog site](#create-app-catalog-site).

-If you don't have one, you can create a subscription or sign up for the [Microsoft Office 365 Developer Program](https://dev.office.com/devprogram).
+If you don't have one, you can get an Office 365 developer subscription when you join the [Office 365 Developer Program](https://aka.ms/o365devprogram).
+See the [Office 365 Developer Program documentation](https://aka.ms/o365devprogramdocs) for step-by-step instructions about how to join the Office 365 Developer Program and sign up and configure your subscription.

 > [!NOTE]
-> Make sure that you are signed out of any existing Office 365 tenants before you sign up.
+> Make sure that you are signed out of any existing Office 365 developer subscriptions before you sign up.

 ## Create app catalog site